SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 Although the functionality and signatures are different in different O.S., they are basically similar.
 Please note that, this lab can only be done in Linux.
 I have to prepare the Linux environment for the labs.

 > &nbsp;&nbsp;&nbsp;&nbsp;In the provided files, there are two sample programs, prog1.c and prog2.c.
 Please compile them and make them executable in the Linux. prog1.c is very simple.
-It starts by creating a semaphore.
+It starts by creating a semaphore. he name of semaphore is composed by two parts.
+One is path and another is project id.
+In prog1.c, it uses create_sem to create a semaphore with name “.”+”S” and its initial value is 0.
 ### **Below shows how to compile and execute the programs**

 Compile and execute Order : p1 p2 p3